Last year, many of the marketing trends and predictions I mentioned came true.

 Marketing Trends & Predictions #5: The Influencer Economy

-According to Influencer Marketing Hub, the influencer marketing industry more than doubled in value between 2019 and 2021, growing from $6.5 billion to $13.8 billion.
+According to Statistica, the influencer marketing industry has more than doubled in value since 2019, growing from $6.5 billion to $21.1 billion in 2023.

 Find out what types of influencers your target market follows and put your product in their hands.
 If you’re working on a budget, don’t forget about micro-influencers who won’t cost you thousands of dollars.

-This year, we will see creators and influencers taking more control of the economy in their respective industries.
+This year, we’ll see creators and influencers taking more control of the economy in their respective industries.